 I am a lawyer licensed to practice in the District of Columbia, a Resident Fellow at the Yale Law School Information Society Project, and Of Counsel at Talos Law in DC.
 I divide my time between legal scholarship and legal consulting and practice.
 I did much of my education in the United Kingdom and studied at Cambridge on a Gates Cambridge Scholarship.
-I have been employed as a research fellow at Georgetown University Law Center and I have worked as a teaching fellow at Yale, teaching sections on bioethics and the law and international challenges.
+I have been employed as a research fellow at Georgetown University Law Center and I have worked as a teaching fellow at Yale, teaching sections on bioethics and health law.

 Yale Law School, LLM

 Georgetown University Law Center, JD